vhavlena/detano/README.md

 PAs are specified using a format, which given as follows.
 ```
 <initial state>
-<source state> <destination state> <symbol in dec> <probability>)*
+(<source state> <destination state> <symbol> <probability>)*
 (<final state> <probability>)*
 ```

 ### Tool Support

-*Conversations* are assumed to be provided as a csv file (each line is a single message) where conversations are divided by an empty line (line with all fields empty).
-A csv file containing such divided conversations is used as an input of the tools below.
+All tools in the suite works with automata obtained from a list of messages (packets) divided into *conversations* (messages that logically belong together).
+Messages (packets) are assumed to be provided in a csv file (each message per line).
+Files containing message are then input of the tools below.
+Messages are splitted into conversations based on a particular protocol (an incomplete parser for IEC 104 is provided).

 Tools are located in the directory `src`.
-- `anomaly_detector.py` Tool for a detection of anomalies in a csv file based on a given probabilistic automaton.
-The detection mechanism cheks whether conversations provided in a csv file all belongs to language of a given PA (i.e., each conversation has nonzero probability).
+- `anomaly_member.py` Tool for a detection of anomalies in a csv file (testing file) based on a given valid traffic sample (training file).
+Based on the particular method, a PA/PTA is first obtained from training file.
+The detection mechanism then checks whether conversations from testing file (divided into time windows) all belongs to language of the learned PA/PTA (i.e., each conversation has nonzero probability).
-- `conv_splitter.py` Tool for a splitting of a csv file into conversations (stored as described above).
+- `anomaly_distr.py` Tool for a detection of anomalies in a csv file (testing file) based on a given valid traffic sample (training file).
+Based on the particular method, a PA/PTA is first obtained from training file.
+The detection mechanism then checks whether, for each time window from the testing file, the Euclid distance of a PA/PTA obtained from that window with the PA/PTA obtained from the training file is below a threshold.
 - `pa_learning.py` Learning of PAs based on own implementation of Alergia (including the testing phase).
-As an input it takes a csv file containing conversations.
+As an input it takes a csv file containing messages.
-- `pta_learning.py` Learning of PAs based on prefix trees (including the testing phase).
-As an input it takes a csv file containing conversations.
+- `pta_learning.py` Learning of PAs based on prefix trees--PTAs (including the testing phase).
+As an input it takes a csv file containing messages.
-- `euclid_distance.py` Computation of Euclid distance of two deterministic probabilistic automata.
-Used for a comparison of a PA representing a valid traffic with a PA representing a traffic under inspection.

 ### Structure of the Repository